TheCreatorJames/BESLibrary/README.md

 # BESLibrary

 ### Welcome
-Your data belongs to you, or more accurately your user, and sometimes, you don't want other people to see it.
+Your data belongs to you, and sometimes, you don't want other people to see it.
 Encryption is the solution.
 This is a new encryption algorithm designed to be easy to modify, easy to implement, and easily portable.
 Unlike other forms of encryption, this algorithm can absorb as much entropy as you put into it.
 No more capped keysizes, this algorithm takes it all, and each encryption generation scheme is unique.

 Also, check out this project's [sister written in C++](https://github.com/TheCreatorJames/BESLibraryCPP), or [in Java](https://github.com/TheCreatorJames/JBESLibrary).